Jessy’s Story – Reflections

 Session 14 – Sol

-This is a session recap for my current Kult: Divinity Lost roleplaying campaign.
+This is a session recap for a Kult: Divinity Lost roleplaying campaign.
 Jessy Button is played by my wife, who also does the art, and I am the game master.

 This post contains elder abuse.